Fuzzy39/Fucccghniverse/Welcome to the Fucccghniverse..md

 What is the Fucccghniverse?
 ---
 Put simply, The Fucccghniverse is a tightly wound bundle of sensible nonsense.
-It's central story follows a certain [[Character: William Fucccgh]], A cosmic entity who, through his negligence and carefree acts of wanton mischief, broke the rules of both the gods and reality itself, creating the [[Chaos Realms]] in the process.
+It's central story follows a certain [[William Fucccgh]], A cosmic entity who, through his negligence and carefree acts of wanton mischief, broke the rules of both the gods and reality itself, creating the [[Chaos Realms]] in the process.

 He eventually learns that he must become responsible and stand with the mortals he created in order to right his previous wrongs, and change the[[Normal Realm | galaxy]] forever in the process.